OctopusDeploy/blog/blog/2021-02/spacex-and-devops/index.md

 Combine those three key features, and you can begin to appreciate how SpaceX is able to deliver a rocket that is such a giant leap, compared to the Saturn V, Space Shuttle or SLS.

-As a demonstration of the sort of leap SpaceX has taken, NASA recently selected three potential lunar landers for its upcoming moon program.
+As a demonstration of the sort of leap SpaceX has taken, [NASA recently selected three potential lunar landers](https://www.nasa.gov/feature/nasa-selects-blue-origin-dynetics-spacex-for-artemis-human-landers) for its upcoming moon program.
 Two of them (Blue Origin and Dynetics) have proposed small, light, bungalow-sized, spidery-looking vehicles that would probably travel on an SLS, Starship or Blue Origin’s New Glenn rocket.
 These new landers look a bit like the Apollo landers.

 (A brief side note on Blue Origin, another SpaceX competitor, headed by Jeff Bezos: There was a time when folks dismissed SpaceX.
 Blue Origin was better funded.
 Musk was successful, but Bezos was in a different league.
-Blue Origin actually managed to land it’s New Shepard rocket in Nov 2015, a month before SpaceX managed to land a Falcon 9, although the Falcon 9 was a much bigger rocket so landing it was a more impressive feat.
+[Blue Origin actually managed to land it’s New Shepard rocket in Nov 2015](https://web.archive.org/web/20151125051400/https:/www.blueorigin.com/news/news/blue-origin-makes-historic-rocket-landing), a month before [SpaceX landed a Falcon 9](https://www.theverge.com/2015/12/21/10640306/spacex-elon-musk-rocket-landing-success), although the Falcon 9 was a much bigger rocket so landing it was a significantly more impressive feat.
 Since then, Blue Origin simply hasn’t kept up.
 Like the SLS, the New Glenn is less powerful than a Starship, further behind in development, and improving less quickly.
 For me, comparing SpaceX to Blue Origin is like comparing the Wright brothers to Samuel Pierpont Langley.
-If you’ve never heard of Samuel Pierpont Langley, fast-forward that Simon Sinek TED Talk to 7:50.)
+If you’ve never heard of Samuel Pierpont Langley, fast-forward [that Simon Sinek TED Talk](https://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action) to 7:50.)

 Anyway: moon landers.
 The third “lander” option was a full-blown, skyscraper-sized, Starship.
 Imagine how many more people and how much more equipment something that size could ferry to the moon.
 If your intention is to set up a moon base, it’s easy to imagine how much more effective Starship could be.